 Patricia Renzetti was the prima ballerina for the Colorado Ballet for twelve years, and also was a principal dancer with the London Festival Ballet (now English National Ballet), Scapino Ballet of Holland, Iranian National Ballet, and the Tampa Ballet.
 She appeared as a guest ballerina with the Estonia National Ballet, Teatro Communale in Florence, Italy, and the Israel Ballet.
 She has danced leading roles in the classical repertoire including 'Cinderella', 'Romeo and Juliet', 'The Nutcracker', 'Coppelia', 'Swan Lake', and 'Sleeping Beauty'.
 She has staged many classical ballets for Ballet Ariel including the pas de six from 'Napoli', 'Les Sylphides', 'La Vivandiere', and 'Pas de Quatre'.
 Patricia earned a Master's Degree in Choreography at the University of Iowa, and continues to teach, choreograph, and occasionally perform.
 She has an MA in counseling.
-Patricia teaches Level 3, 4, and 5 ballet, variations and company class.Gregory Gonzales was a principal dancer for the Colorado Ballet from 1996-2004.
-He also danced with Ballet Pacifica, Ballet Arizona, Nevada Dance Theatre, and David Taylor Dance Theater.
-Major roles include the Preacher in Appalachian Spring, Dark Angel in Serenade, Pat Garrett in Billy the Kid, Head Wrangler in Rodeo, Tybalt in Romeo & Juliet, and Franz in Coppelia.
-Greg graduated with a Bachelor of Arts in Dance/Kinesiology from the Univ. of Northern Colorado.
-He studied with Larry Boyette, James Clouser, Nadia Tikhanova, Cherie Noble and others.
-Greg teaches Level 4, 5 floor barre.
+Patricia teaches Level 3, 4, and 5 ballet, variations and company class.

-Ilena Norton—Artistic and Executive Director, has directed the Ballet Ariel Company since 1998 and founded the Ballet Ariel School in 2001.
+Ilena Norton has directed the Ballet Ariel Company since 1998 and founded the Ballet Ariel School in 2001.
 She has choreographed many original ballets including Avoca-A Tale of Molly Brown, Vincent Van Gogh, and The Birth of Rock and Roll.
 Many of her professional ballets include student roles, and she has created original choreography for the annual student recitals.
 Students in the Ballet Ariel School have participated in many of Ballet Ariel's productions and tours.
 She has been teaching in the Ballet Ariel School since 2001, and her students have successfully auditioned for multiple ballet company summer programs and are performing with professional ballet companies.
 She studied ballet with Larry Boyette and many others.
 Mr. Boyette danced with American Ballet Theatre in the 1930s, and established a school in Denver that trained many classical dancers and teachers during his lifetime.
 She performed with Ballet Arts Theatre under Paul Fiorino and Larry Boyette.
 The Ballet Ariel Director has a Bachelors Degree from Stanford University and postgraduate education from Yale University and the University of Colorado in psychology and health.
-Ilena teaches Level 3, 4, and 5 ballet.
+Ilena teaches Level 3, 4, and 5,6 ballet.

 Julia Walsh-is a certified teacher in the Royal Academy of Dancing (RAD) and the Cecchetti Council of America.
 From 1984-2004 she was a studio owner of the Colorado School of Ballet, she has also taught at the Foothills Recreation Center, Belliston Academy of Ballet, Colorado Ballet, and Ballet Arts Center.
 She studied at the Selangor Academy of Ballet in Kuala Lumpur, Malaysia and performed with the Yuvonne Cogan Dance Company and local Theatre Groups, Rocky Mountain Company, Children Concert with the Denver Symphony Orchestra, Ballet Arts Theatre, and The Denver Dance Ensemble.
 Her students have won awards in RAD, Youth America Grand Prix, and Denver Ballet Guild competitions.
-She will be preparing Level 4, 5 students for the Royal Academy of Dancing exams.
+She will be preparing Level 4, 5 students for the Royal Academy of Dance exams.

 Oleg Dedogryuk is a graduate of the Leningrad Vaganova Ballet Academy and has a Bachelor of Arts in Dance Education.
 He was a principal dancer with the Leningrad Modern Ballet Theatre under Boris Eifman, the Boshoi Theatre Grigorovich Ballet, the Moscow Renaissance Ballet, The National Ballet Theatre in Yugoslavia, the City Ballet in San Diego, and he was a soloist with the Colorado Ballet.
 He has won prizes for best partner at the 7th International Competition in Moscow, and is Laureate from the International Nureyev's Festival and the International Festival of Dance in Spoleto, Italy.
 Oleg teaches company classes.